Skip to Main Content

 Intro APR offer: Impressively long for balance transfers

-The advantage of a balance transfer card is to get the most time to pay off credit card debt.
-The Citi Diamond Preferred meets this need, offering a 0 percent intro APR period of 21 months from account opening on balance transfers (then 18.24 percent to 28.99 percent variable; greater of $5 or 5 percent balance transfer fee applies).
+The Citi Diamond Preferred meets and exceeds the primary need of a balance transfer card, offering a 0 percent intro APR period of 21 months from account opening on qualifying balance transfers (then 18.24 percent to 28.99 percent variable APR; greater of $5 or 5 percent balance transfer fee applies).

-You have almost two years to pay your balance down without added interest.
+You have almost two years to pay your balance down without added interest, which is among the highest available for a balance transfer card.
 To qualify for this offer, you must complete your balance transfer within the first four months of account opening.
-While the Citi Diamond Preferred offers one of the longest transfer windows available, it’s best to transfer your balance as soon as possible to take advantage of the interest-free period.

 Ongoing interest rate: Lower than average

-The low end of the Citi Diamond Preferred’s ongoing interest rate falls below the current average interest rate of around 20 percent, which is one of the highest APR averages on record.
-This means you still may be able to save more with this card compared to others even after the intro APR offers end.
+The low end of the Citi Diamond Preferred’s ongoing interest rate falls below the current average interest rate of around 20 percent, which is one of the highest average APRs on record.
+This means you still may be able to save more money on interest payments with this card beyond its intro APR period than you would with other cards.

 Why you might want a different balance transfer card

-While the Citi Diamond Preferred offers a stellar intro APR offer, the card’s long-term benefits are lacking.
+The Citi Diamond Preferred card may offer a stellar intro APR offer, but its long-term benefits are lacking.
 It has no rewards program or welcome offer, a high balance transfer fee and limited cardholder perks.
 Once you’ve paid your balance off or your intro APR period ends, the card’s limited value makes it difficult to justify keeping.

 Rewards: No rewards structure or welcome offer

 Although typical for many balance transfer cards, the Citi Diamond Preferred doesn’t offer rewards or a welcome offer.
-If your primary goal is to consolidate and pay off debt, the Citi Diamond Preferred may be ideal.
-But if you want to add a card to your wallet with more consistent long-term value, the Citi Diamond Preferred falls flat.
-The lack of a rewards program gives little incentive to keep the card long-term, and the disappointingly short intro offer on purchases does little to lift this card’s value.
+If your primary goal is to consolidate and pay off debt, the Citi Diamond Preferred could be a great pick.
+But the Citi Diamond Preferred falls flat if you want to add a card to your wallet with more consistent long-term value.
+The lack of a rewards program gives little incentive to keep the card long-term, and its disappointingly short intro offer on purchases does little to lift this card’s value.

 Rates and fees: Balance transfer fee is on the higher end